-Note that some TLDs don’t support domain privacy protection, such as .asia, .pro, and .am.
+Note that some top-level domains don’t support the privacy protection, such as .asia, .pro, and .am.
 All personal information is hidden by default for all TLDs for European Union and Brazilian citizens.

-The price for domain privacy protection also depends on your registrar.
-For example, WHOIS protection with Hostinger costs $5/year.
+The price for the privacy protection also depends on your registrar, it’s unusual to find a reputable registrar which offers a free WHOIS protection.
+For example, with Hostinger, this protection costs $5/year.
 However, other registrars can charge anything from $10/year to $40/year.